Commonly asked questions

 For general information and FAQ

-Q: If the plugin is not compatible with what I have on my server, what should I use?
+Q: If the plugin is not compatible with my setup, what should I use?

 Since February 2022, our service now supports proxy protocol v2 from our proxies to your backend, which means we can forward players’ IP addresses straight to you.
 Your server will no longer need the TCPShield plugin to extract the player’s IP Address, and this protocol is supported natively within most Bungeecord and other proxy servers such as Velocity.